 Blessing Fruit on Transfiguration

-The Feast of the Transfiguration is next week for those on the Old Calendar, and was last week on the New Calendar.
-Whenever the feast is kept, Orthodox people bring baskets filled with fruit to the Church.
+The Feast of the Transfiguration is on August 6, about midway through the fast.
+On the Feast of the Transfiguration, Orthodox people bring baskets filled with fruit to the Church.
 At the end of the Liturgy, they’re blessed with these words (or perhaps another of the prayers for blessing fruit):

 O Lord God Jesus Christ, You said to Your disciples: “Whatever you ask in prayer, believe that you have received it, and it will be yours.”
 We now humbly beseech You, bless and sanctify these first-fruits which Your faithful servants have brought into Your temple today.
 Preserve the life and health of all those who partake of them, those who are present here and those who absent.
 Grant that these blessed first-fruits be an effective medicine for those who are sick and ailing, and a protection against the assaults of the enemy for those who keep them in their homes.
 May all those who partake of them enjoy the fullness of Your goodness and blessing.
 For You, O Christ God, are our true nourishment and the Giver of all that is good, and we send up glory to You, together with Your Father, Who is without beginning, and with Your all-holy, good, and live-giving Spirit, now and ever, and to the ages of ages.
 Amen.